 The Stedelijk Museum is spread over 3 levels.
-STEDELIJK BASE is the permanent installation featuring around 700 diverse works from the Stedelijk collection.
+STEDELIJK BASE is the permanent installation in the lower level gallery featuring around 400 diverse works from the Stedelijk collection dated from the late 19th century to 1980.
 These are sorted around influential artists, social themes and historic art movements.

-Those who want to do more in depth research on the collection can access the Stedelijk Museum library reading room in the basement of the new wing.
-It is open Tue-Sat 1200-1700.
+Those who want to do more in depth research on the collection can access the Stedelijk Museum library reading room in the basement of the new wing (below the shop).
+It is open by appointment only.

-For fans of modern art the Stedelijk is probably a must-visit.
+For fans of modern art the Stedelijk will make for an interesting visit.

 Nearby is the smaller MOCO Museum for contemporary art.

 |Admission Prices (2024)

 |€22.50 for adults, €10 for students and CJP cultural youth pass holders.
 Free entry to children 0-18, Iamsterdam City Card, GO City All Inclusive Pass and Museumkaart holders.

 |Stedelijk is a 10 minute walk from Leidseplein.
 From Amsterdam Central, trams 2 and 12 stop at van Baerlestraat; or take metro line 52 to Vijzelgracht station which is about 8 mins walk away; from Amsterdam Zuid, take tram 5 to Concertgebouw; from Schiphol airport, bus 397 stops at Concertgebouw.